davfervar/IT_Troubleshooting_Documentation/README.md

  IT Troubleshooting

-This project documentation details the troubleshooting process for a network connectivity issues including linux and windows It shows real-world scenarios encountered by IT technicians, with each case including a detailed diagnosis, step-by-step resolution, and a concluding reflection.
+This project documentation details the troubleshooting process for a network connectivity issues occurred in linux and windows.
+It shows real-world scenarios encountered by IT technicians, with each case including a detailed diagnosis and astep-by-step resolution.

 - [Incident 1 – Not internet connection](incidents/incident-1_no-network.md)
 - [Incident 2 – Disk Full](incidents/incident-2_disk-full.md)